ouspg/SOP-Robot/docs/BRINGUP.md

 You can use the start_robot_head script file to quickly bring up the whole robot head.
 The script by default launches the face tracker and the ros2 nodes for the jaw, eye and head movement.

-To execute the script (in a terminal opened in /workspace):
+To execute the script from the repository root:

 ```console
 ./start_robot_head